Skip to content

 Native Kubernetes Support

-Kubernetes pods co-locate the 10x engine with your forwarder, sharing the pod's network namespace and lifecycle.
+Kubernetes pods co-locate the 10x Engine with your forwarder, sharing the pod's network namespace and lifecycle.
 Depending on the forwarder, 10x runs either as a sidecar container or as an embedded child process — see Deployment Models below.

 Efficient Inter-Process Communication